 Agreeing who should take part is a vitally important decision.
 Numbers may vary and there is no hard and fast rule.
 However, an intervention by several people may have more impact than just one or two and may help indicate a breadth and unanimity of view.
 The trusted professional’s advice will be helpful when it comes to selecting the people in the addicted person’s circle who will be there on the day.
 Only people who the person knows well and is known to respect, trust, love and rely on should be included.

-No one should be part of the team who has the urge to punish, shame or condemn, or seeks some sort of retribution for the hurt suffered or who is looking to take control of the subject.
+No one should be part of the team who has the urge to punish, shame, or condemn, or seeks some sort of retribution for the hurt suffered or who is looking to take control of the subject.
 Nor should anyone take part who has difficulty containing their feelings or who may themselves suffer from untreated mental illness or addiction.
-While being open about their own feelings and the impact on them personally, love, empathy and compassion must lead.
+While being open about their own feelings and the impact on them personally, love, empathy, and compassion must lead.

 Once formed, the team can begin preparing for the intervention.
 This involves members collecting and sharing information about the loved one and how their addiction has or is affecting them.
-The where, when and for how long can be determined at this time.
+The where, when, and for how long can be determined at this time.
 An invitation to the subject of the intervention will not be issued until very near to the chosen date, a check having first been made as to their availability.
 It will be important to allow sufficient time as it may well not go smoothly.
 Patient and calm persistence may be required.

 With the help of the professional, the team will agree on how the meeting will be facilitated, the nature of the feedback to be given and how it will be communicated to their loved one.
 Usually, participants compose short letters, their contents and tone having been approved by the others.
 These letters must focus solely on the addiction and present clear evidence of the problem and its effects.
 They will be read in an agreed order.
 They inform the family member of the writer’s concerns and how they have been affected by that person’s addiction.
-They will explain their desire, born of love and care, to see the person accept help, enter treatment and take the steps necessary for recovery.
+They will explain their desire, born of love and care, to see the person accept help, enter treatment, and take the steps necessary for recovery.
 They will make clear the support that will continue beyond the intervention.
 Hopefully, this will include the willingness of family members to be involved in the treatment process as well as seek support for themselves in their own right.
 To avoid the risks that come with procrastination, the addicted person will be asked to make a decision there and then.

 Each member of the addiction intervention team will have clarified with the others what the consequences will be as far as they are concerned if the person refuses to accept the help being offered.
 This should not be presented in the form of a threat but simply as a statement of how that person will cope with such a refusal.

 While it is impossible to conduct an addiction intervention that will pre-determine a positive outcome, it is known that some approaches rarely help or even make matters worse.
-These are generally the ones driven by anger, frustration, a sense of lost control and despair.
-It is as well to remember that this is not a place or time for judging a person who no doubts judges themselves more harshly than anyone else.
+These are generally the ones driven by anger, frustration, a sense of lost control, and despair.
+It is as well to remember that this is not a place or time for judging a person who no doubt judges themselves more harshly than anyone else.
 The aim is to help a loved one come to accept the offer of help they clearly need; help that may save their life.
-A private rehab centre like Clinic Les Alpes, often described as the world’s best luxury rehab, is ready to receive people admitted after intervention and does so with the utmost care.
+A private rehab center like Clinic Les Alpes, often described as the world’s best luxury rehab, is ready to receive people admitted after intervention and does so with the utmost care.